dotintent/FlutterBleLib/README.md

 bleManager.cancelTransaction("discovery");
 ```

-If no _transactionId_ has been specified, it is null.
+If no _transactionId_ has been specified, it is _null_.
 Each new operation with the same _transactionId_
 will cause the previous to be cancelled with error, if it hasn't finished yet.

+**NOTE: _null_ is a valid transactionId, which means every operation with default transactionId will cancel any ongoing operation with default _transactionId_.**

 ### Obtaining characteristics